 Varies by project location.
-The City has six public parks for a total of 27.1 acres.
+The City has six public parks, totaling 27.1 acres.

 b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.
-No.

-13 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklistguidance/SEPA-Checklist-Section-B-Environmental-elements/Environmental-elements-10-Aesthetics c.
+c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: